open-telemetry/opentelemetry-dotnet-contrib/examples/grpc.core/README.md

 * Examples.GrpcCore.AspNetCore

   This is an all-in-one sample that shows how to use the client and server interceptors.
-The main project is new a vanilla webapi project created using dotnet new ...
+The main project is a vanilla webapi project created using dotnet new ...

   When launched, the project will hit the <http://localhost:5000/weather>